ckeditor/ckeditor4/tests/core/selection/manual/optimizations.md

 ## Expected

-No red boarder is visible.
+No red border is visible.

 ## Unexpected